-Below are the Code of Student Responsibility, the University Community Standards & Regulations, and Disciplinary Matters statements as mentioned in the 2024-2025 Student Handbook.
+Below is the Student Code of Cont, the University Community Standards & Regulations, and Disciplinary Matters statements as mentioned in the 2021-2022 Student Handbook.
 It is important to take note of this information as a member of a UIU student organization.